-Less than 1%.
+\ Less than 1%.

-(a) Mr. Stone maintains his address at c/o Whitney & Co., 177 Broad Street, Stamford, Connecticut, 06901.

-- (b) Shares of common stock owned by Whitney RBHC Investor, LLC.
+- (a) Mr. Stone maintains his address at c/o Whitney & Co., 177 Broad Street, Stamford, Connecticut, 06901. - (b) Shares of common stock owned by Whitney RBHC Investor, LLC.
 The Managing Member of Whitney RBHC Investor, LLC is Whitney V, L.P., the general partner of which is Whitney Equity Partners V, LLC.
-Mr. Stone is a Managing Member of Whitney Equity Partners V, LLC, and for the purposes of Section 13 of the Exchange Act, he may be deemed to share voting and dispositive power over such shares and to be a beneficial owner of such securities.
-Mr. Stone disclaims beneficial ownership of securities held by Whitney RBHC Investor, LLC, except to the extent of his pecuniary interest in such securities. - (c) Whitney RBHC Investor, LLC maintains its address at 177 Broad Street, Stamford, Connecticut, 06901. - (d) Consists of (1) options and warrants granted to Dr. Hartnett to purchase up to 1,119,378 shares of our common stock that are currently exercisable or exercisable within 60 days of February 25, 2006 and (2) 88,679 shares of our common stock. - (e) Consists of shares of our common stock or common stock issuable upon exercise of stock options and warrants that are currently exercisable or exercisable within 60 days of February 25, 2006. - (f) Consists of shares of our common stock issuable upon exercise of stock options currently exercisable or exercisable within 60 days of February 25, 2006.
-Mr. Killian maintains his address at Unit 1801/1802, 888 Boulevard of the Arts, Sarasota, Florida 34236. - (g) Shares of common stock, owned by Whitney RBHC Investor, LLC.
-The Managing Member of Whitney RBHC Investor, LLC is Whitney V, L.P.
-Whitney V, L.P. disclaims beneficial ownership of such securities, except to the extent of its pecuniary interest therein. - (h) Represents the number of shares of common stock received upon the exercise of stock options and warrants for cash.
-Each of the following selling stockholders will exercise the following number of warrants, set forth after their respective names in order to receive the number of shares of common stock set forth in the "Number of Shares Offered": Dr. Michael J. Hartnett (355,000), Phillip H. Beausoleil (6,887) and Thomas C. Crainer (3,117).
-All of the foregoing warrants have an exercise price of \$0.40 per share and expire on June 23, 2007.
-Phillip H. Beausoleil will also be exercising 14,013 options issued under our 1998 stock option plan with an exercise price of \$2.06 per share which expire on February 18, 2008.
+Mr. Stone is a Managing Member of Whitney Equity Partners V, LLC and for the purposes of Section 13 of the Exchange Act, he may be deemed to share voting and dispositive power over such shares and to be a beneficial owner of such securities.
+Mr. Stone disclaims beneficial ownership of securities held by Whitney RBHC Investor, LLC, except to the extent of his pecuniary interest in such securities. - (c) Whitney RBHC Investor, LLC maintains its address at 177 Broad Street, Stamford, Connecticut, 06901. - (d) Includes 416,668 shares of common stock beneficially owned by Dr. Hartnett as a result of his general partnership interest in the Hartnett Partnership. - (e) Consists of (1) options and warrants granted to Dr. Hartnett to purchase up to 1,395,990 shares of our common stock that are currently exercisable or exercisable within 60 days of April 2, 2005, and (2) 88,296 shares of our common stock as a result of the conversion and repurchase of Class B and Class D preferred stock in connection with the Pre-Offering Transactions.
+The above amount does not include 416,668 shares of common stock beneficially owned by Dr. Hartnett as a result of his interest in Hartnett Family Investments, L.P. (the "Hartnett Partnership").
+Dr. Hartnett would be deemed to beneficially own at total of 1,900,954 shares of common stock, or 18.8% of our common stock including the interests of the Hartnett Partnership.
+See footnotes (d) and (j). - (f) Consists of shares of our Class A common stock or Class A common stock issuable upon exercise of stock options and warrants that are currently exercisable or exercisable within 60 days of, April 2, 2005.